alexis-moins/pm/README.md

 ---

-`pm` is a bash script allowing users to:
-- Rapidly create new local projects (using `$PM_ROOT_DIR` as the root of all projects)
+`pm` is a bash script allowing users to rapidly create new projects (using `$PM_ROOT_DIR` as the root of all projects).
+It integrate with tmux to allow for seemless navigation between these projects.
-- Navigate between these projects using tmux with a set of keybindings

 ## Prerequisites